NiloGregginz33/QMGRExperiments/README.md

 ## Novelty of Experiments

 The novelty of these experiments does not lie in being theoretical firsts.
 Instead, they are intended to be the novel experimental evidence for measurement-based hardware demonstrations.
 This approach emphasizes practical implementation and real-world validation of concepts, distinguishing them from purely theoretical or simulation-based studies.

+## Core Results
+- Our results suggest that entropy scaling in quantum circuits is consistent with predictions of the holographic principle.
+- Initial findings indicate that mutual information matrices can be used to recover bulk geometric features from boundary measurements.
+- Quantum analog simulation shows that modular flow and CTC protocols can be implemented and analyzed in current quantum hardware and simulators.

+## Theoretical Implications
+- These results are consistent with the idea that spacetime geometry may emerge from quantum entanglement, as conjectured in AdS/CFT and the Ryu-Takayanagi formula.
+- The observed boundary-bulk information recovery supports aspects of the holographic duality, though further work is needed to generalize these findings.
+- The connection between quantum information protocols and geometric structure remains an open area for theoretical exploration.